tikv/tikv/README.md

 If you want to try the Go client, see [Try Two Types of APIs](https://www.pingcap.com/docs/tikv/go-client-api/).

-## Setting Up a Development Workspace
+## Setting up a development workspace

 The TiKV codebase is primarily written in Rust, but has components written in C++ (RocksDB) and Go (gRPC).
 To provide consistency and avoid opinion-based arguments, we make extensive use of linters and automated formatting tools.
 Additionally, due to Rust's youth we are currently utilizing nightly builds which provide access to many useful features.

-### Checking Your Prerequisites
+### Checking your prerequisites

-To build TiKV, you need the following packages at least:
+To build TiKV you'll need to at least have the following installed:

 * `git` - Version control
 * `rustup` - Rust toolchain manager